Policy Against Discrimination, Harassment, and Related Interpersonal Violence

 B. EMPLOYEES AND THIRD PARTIES

-XV.
+XIV.
 ENFORCEMENT

-Violations of this policy may result in appropriate disciplinary measures in accordance with University By-Laws, General Rules of Conduct for All University Employees, applicable collective bargaining agreements, and the University of Connecticut Student Code.
+Violations of this policy may result in appropriate disciplinary measures in accordance with University By-Laws, Code of Conduct, General Rules of Conduct, applicable collective bargaining agreements, and the University of Connecticut Student Code.

-XVI.
+XV.
 POLICY REVIEW

 This Policy is maintained by the Office of Institutional Equity (OIE).
 The University will periodically review and update this Policy and will evaluate, among other things, any changes in legal requirements, existing University resources, and the resolution of cases from the preceding year (including, but not limited to, timeframes for completion and sanctions and remedies imposed).